-If requesting a ballot be mailed to an address other than the voter's address on file, the request must be made in writing.
-A written request must be signed by the voter and include the voter's Florida driver license number or Florida ID card number or the last four digits of the voter's Social Security number.
+Yes.
+The request must be made in writing.
+The written request must be signed and include your date of birth, Florida driver license number or Florida ID card number or the last four digits of your Social Security number.

+You may pick up a vote-by-mail ballot from the elections office.
 A designee also may pick up a vote-by-mail ballot for a voter from the supervisor of elections office beginning nine days before election day but may pick up only two ballots per election, other than his or her own ballot or ballots for members of his or her immediate family.
-Designees must have written authorization from the voter, present a photo ID and sign an affidavit (English/Spanish).
+Designees must have written authorization from the voter, present a photo ID and sign an affidavit (English

 My mailing address has changed.
 Will the post office forward my ballot?

 No. Vote-by-mail ballots cannot be forwarded, so be sure we have your correct mailing address on file with our office.
 Learn more about updating your voter information